Melting Pot 2.0: Substrates and Scenarios

 \subsubsection{Running With Scissors in the matrix: Repeated\footnote{For a video of \textit{Running With Scissors in the matrix: Repeated}, see \url{https://youtu.be/rZH9nUKefcU}}}

-See the description of \emph{Running With Scissots in the matrix: Arena}.
+See the description of \emph{Running With Scissors in the matrix: Arena}.
 The difference between the two variants is that \emph{Repeated} is a two-player game while \emph{Arena} is an eight-player game.